huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_member.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to create the ELB member resource.
-    A Networking client is needed to create a V2 member resource.
-If omitted, the `region` argument of the provider is used.
+    If omitted, the the provider-level region will be used as default.
     Changing this creates a new member.

 * `pool_id` - (Required) The id of the pool that this member will be assigned to.